To view or edit the test sections, select a test file, suite, or case in the Test Browser pane.

-To learn about the syntax for Excel files, see Specify Microsoft Excel File Format for Signal Data.
+To learn about the syntax for Excel files, see Format Test Case Data in Excel.

 Use the Simulation Outputs section to add signal outputs to your test results.
-Signals logged in your model or test harness show up in the results.
-You add signals to log or add a signal set.
+Signals logged in your model or test harness can appear in the results after you add them as simulation outputs.
+You can then plot them.
+Add individual signals to log and plot or add a signal set.

 In the test case, you can specify configuration settings that differ from the settings in the model.
 Setting the configuration settings in the test case enables you to try different configurations without modifying your model.

 These sections appear in equivalence test cases.
 Use them to specify the details about the simulations that you want to compare.
 Enter the system under test, the test harness if applicable, and simulation setting overrides under Simulation 1.
 You can then click Copy settings from Simulation 1 under Simulation 2 to use a starting point for your second set of simulation settings.

 For the test to pass, Simulation 1 and Simulation 2 must log the same signals.